 23. Word Garland

 This project’s secret lies in its template.
 Once you’ve got the template, simply cover the letters you need in washi tape and then cut them out.
-I recommend using different kinds of washi tape for this one.
+We recommend using different kinds of washi tape for this one.

 24. Washi Tape Letters

 You can choose to stick with a strict pattern or go freestyle for these washi taped letters.
-I recommend letting your creativity shine but sticking with a theme to make it look more cohesive.
+We recommend letting your creativity shine but sticking with a theme to make it look more cohesive.

 25. Simple Bookbinding Notebook DIY

 DIY your own notebook with the help of simple bookbinding.
 The best part of this is how it’s fully customizable.
 Not only will you be able to select the notebook cover and design, but you’ll also be the one to choose the size and paper texture for the pages inside.